deckhouse/deckhouse/modules/150-user-authn/docs/USAGE.md

 Paste the generated `Client ID` and `Client Secret` into the [DexProvider](cr.html#dexprovider) custom resource.

-If the Github organization is managed by the client, go to `Settings` -> `Applications` -> `Authorized OAuth Apps` -> `<name of created OAuth App>` and request confirmation by clicking on `Send Request`.
+If the GitHub organization is managed by the client, go to `Settings` -> `Applications` -> `Authorized OAuth Apps` -> `<name of created OAuth App>` and request confirmation by clicking on `Send Request`.
 Then ask the client to confirm the request that will be sent to him by email.

 ### GitLab
 ```yaml